 After 12 years of thinking about and working on THINX (my twin sis and I came up with the idea in 2005), I officially transitioned out as CEO.
 Part of it could be that I was ready to move onto my next adventure and spend QT with my newborn baby.
+Part of it was I gave up control too early.
 My favorite saying is “iteration is perfection” and this is simply part of the iterative process of growing a business and learning from mistakes made early on.
 My head is high.

 All this to say: what an incredible ride this has been.
 The highs are high and lows are low, a veritable roller coaster.
 I have truly been blessed with so many lessons and learnings that I will take with me for the rest of my life, and I really cannot be more grateful.

-Thanks for hearing me out and being a part of this journey, as messy as it is (but it’s not messy in your underwear, because THINX really works!).
+Thanks for hearing me out and being a part of this journey, as messy as it.

 Please message me on the contact form at mikiagrawal.com if you have any questions.